Why Low T3 causes Weight Gain + Symptoms & Treatment Guide

 2. Help provide you with a subjective sense of "energy".

 That means that low levels of T3 will directly (or indirectly) result in a slower than normal metabolism (sound familiar?) and may result in the symptoms of fatigue and/or low energy levels.

-Obviously both of these factors are very important for maintaining a normal and healthy weight, but they are almost important for losing weight.
+Obviously, both of these factors are very important for maintaining a normal and healthy weight, but they are most important for losing weight.